Overview

 - Linguistics – TESL Practicum

-- Peace Studies – Practical Peace Building
+- Global Peace & Social Justice – Practical Peace Building

 Students entering the Faculty of Humanities take a general first-year program – Humanities I. The Humanities I program offers students an enormous amount of flexibility and a real chance to explore many course options in their first year of university.